 Investec manage the investment portfolio (excluding properties managed directly by the charity (see Note 11)).
+KW Investment Management manage the treasury portfolio.

-The overall objective of the policy is to create sufficient income and capital growth to enable the charity to carry out its purposes consistently year by year with due and proper consideration for future needs and the maintenance of, and if possible, enhancement of the value of the invested funds while they are retained.
+The overall objective of the investment policy is to create sufficient income and capital growth to enable the charity to carry out its purposes consistently year by year with due and proper consideration for future needs and the maintenance of, and if possible, enhancement of the value of the invested funds while they are retained.
+The overall objective of the treasury policy is to achieve better returns on cash than through bank deposits, primarily using short dated corporate bonds and certificates of deposit issued by the major banks.